Usage accounting

 created_at- UTC timestamp when the gateway accepted the request.

-key_id- The virtual key used.
+api_key_id- The API key used.
 Names are joined in for display.

 region- Region the upstream served from.